MonoPhype/Better-Recommended/README.md

 E.g. "https://www.twitch.tv/loltyler1/videos?filter=archives&sort=timeLOL" would be the same as "twitch.tv/loltyler".
 Not every line in the file has to be a url.

-Then after running scrape.py, open the html files.
+After running scrape.py, open the html files.